 Kosas Website

-Wonderfully creamy, this foundation feels more like a serum than makeup.
+Wonderfully creamy, this foundation feels more like a serum that makeup.
 It’s light but buildable, it feels great on the skin, and it makes the face look polished and glamorously evened out.
+Its top ingredients are the skin-loving oils of avocado, red raspberry, meadowfoam, jojoba, camellia, and rosehip seed, and there are zero nasties added.
+What a treat!

 A clean, light-coverage skin tint and nourishing skin elixir with a velvety finish that still looks like your skin — just way more even, healthy and balanced.